Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 Reproduction Without Loss (1450)

 Reproduction Without Loss is the capability to copy a record exactly and in quantity, so that what is written no longer depends on any single copy surviving.
-Decompose it and the difference is in the two words.
+Its distinguishing contribution is exactness and quantity.
 Copying was old.
 Copying without drift and in numbers was not.

-The capability was supplied, in Europe, by movable type around 1450, though it was not the only thing that could have supplied it and not the first place it appeared.
+Movable type supplied it in Europe around 1450, though it was not the only thing that could have supplied it and not the first place it appeared.
 What the press changed was the arithmetic of survival.
 A hand-copied text lived or died with its few copies, each a little different from the last, each loss permanent.
 A printed text existed in hundreds of identical copies at once.
 A work held in hundreds of identical copies is hard to lose.
 Knowledge stopped thinning as it traveled.

-This is carriage, not composition, the same passage Formal Reasoning could not provide for itself.
-The press did not add to what an argument was.
+The press added nothing to what an argument was.
 It added to how surely the argument would still be there to be read.
-Below it lies the older and frailer carriage it improved upon, knowledge kept alive by being copied at all.
+Portable Knowledge is the older and frailer carriage it improved on.
+The descent follows it down.

 Portable Knowledge (750-1200)

 Portable Knowledge is the capability to keep knowledge alive by carrying and copying it, so that it survives beyond the place and the lifetime where it was set down.
-The new thing here is movement.
+Its distinguishing contribution is movement.
 A record fixed in one place and never copied lasts only as long as its one object.
 A record copied and carried outlives any single copy and travels to where it is wanted.

 Set the moving aside and what remains is the bare mark, durable but stationary.
-That is the layer below, the Durable Record.
-It is the floor (Figure 9).
+That is the Durable Record, the floor (Figure 9).

-Portable Knowledge too is carriage.
-Where Reproduction Without Loss made copies exact and many, Portable Knowledge made them at all and made them move.
+Portable Knowledge made copies at all and made them move, where Reproduction Without Loss made them exact and many.
 It rests on one thing only, a mark durable enough to be copied from.
-Below it lies the last layer, the floor this composition stands on.
+Below it lies the floor this composition stands on.
 One step remains.

 Durable Record (3400-3000 BC)